Skip to main content

 Addiction Medicine Toolkit

-This Addiction Medicine Toolkit from the Centers for Disease Control and Prevention helps clinicians understand and treat substance use disorders.
-It includes training on communication, patient cases and ASAM resources.
+This Addiction Medicine Toolkit from the CDC helps clinicians understand and treat substance use disorders.
+It includes training on communication, patient cases and American Society of Addiction Medicine resources.
 A significant part of the toolkit focuses on addressing stigma by offering guidance on respectful language and empathetic communication to improve patient engagement.

 Stigma as a fundamental hindrance to the United States opioid overdose crisis response